 The Holy Mountain Reviews

 However, A little editing in between would've gone a long way this time around.
 There are so many gems, verbal and visual alike, but I couldn't watch it in one setting.
-So many great one-liners and scenes are all-but-lost in a smattering of pointless and half-retarded dialogue and scenes, namely between the middle and ending.
+So many great one-liners and scenes are all-but-lost in a smattering of pointless dialogue and scenes, namely between the middle and ending.
 The explanation of the universal journeyman was especially harrowing.

 How sad that his Dune production never came to be, that David Lynch and not he, who cared so much more deeply about the project, eventually made the movie.
 Jodorowsky influenced so many great artistic talents in the process.
 It's truly horrible that he never got to see his own great masterpiece come to life.

 It's tough to say.
 It is definitely a movie worth watching, however, I don't think somebody walks away from the viewing without any feeling other than "Huh" and "Man, people do some weird shit for religious purposes."

 Alejandro Jodorowsky's movie, bankrolled by members and management of The Beatles that was later distributed in 2007 on DVD, is a provocative mix of Art House & Fantasy.
 I don't pretend to be a master of either nomination and I'm even more reluctant to offer a recommendation for all types of filmgoer to indulge in this film.
 This film is intense, weird and meant to discomfort the lay pastoral public.

 Technically, each frame is mesmorizing.
 The colors are brillant and all of the actors' blocking flawless.
 Barring the obvious religious symbolism amongst the characters, the imagery is more like an exercise in the world of Salvidor Dali than a linear parable for one to decipher and understand.

 I think the exploratory filmgoer would enjoy a one time viewing of this film away from overintellectualization and interpretation.
 This film is meant to be experienced and not understood